kanisterio/kanister/docs/tutorials/tutorial_with_repositoryserver.rst

 repository server CR, refer to the :ref:`architecture` section.

-It is important to ensure consistency by using the same values for the fields ``spec.repository.username`` , ``spec.repository.hostname`` in the CR(Custom Resource) as those used during the repository creation process described in section :ref:`Creating a Kopia Repository <creating_kopia_repository>`.
+It is important to ensure consistency by using the same values for the fields ``spec.repository.username`` and ``spec.repository.hostname`` in the CR(Custom Resource) as those used during the repository creation process described in the section :ref:`Creating a Kopia Repository <creating_kopia_repository>`.

-The ``--prefix`` field's value is a combination of prefix specified in `spec.data.path` field of the location secret and the sub-path provided in the ``spec.repository.RootPath`` field of Repository server CR.
+The ``--prefix`` field's value is a combination of the prefix specified in the `spec.data.path` field of the location secret and the sub-path provided in the ``spec.repository.RootPath`` field of the Repository server CR.

-The ``spec.data.path`` field of the location storage secret ``s3-location`` appended with the ``spec.repository.RootPath`` in the repository Server CR should be combined together to match the ``--prefix`` field of the command used to create repository,as specified in section :ref:`Creating a Kopia Repository <creating_kopia_repository>`.
+The ``spec.data.path`` field of the location storage secret ``s3-location`` appended with the ``spec.repository.RootPath`` in the Repository Server CR should be combined together to match the ``--prefix`` field of the command used to create the repository, as specified in the section :ref:`Creating a Kopia Repository <creating_kopia_repository>`.

 .. code-block:: yaml